Mike Huckabee's epic fight to keep beachgoers off his patch of Florida sand

 There’s good reason that Gaetz might want to distance himself from the law, which is so unpopular that 11 days after the bill took effect, Republican Gov. Rick Scott issued an executive order trying to block its enforcement.
 There are only 900 or so beachfront property owners, many of whom are not full-time county residents, and more than 14,000 Walton County residents have signed affidavits supporting public beach use.
 A poll in September 2018 showed that Florida residents of both parties, particularly those in the Panhandle, overwhelmingly opposed allowing homeowners to ban the public from using the dry sand adjacent to their homes.

-I asked Gaetz where he stands on the issue that’s roiling his district.
+I asked Gaetz where he stands on the issue roiling his district.
 “I support a compromise where people can use the beach, where property owners don’t have to have someone setting up a campsite in their yard,” he said.
 “I think that needle can be threaded.
 I’m glad that I’m a congressman and not a Florida legislator and that there will be others who will deploy their talents to that question.”

 Ultimately, the courts will decide whether Huckabee gets to have his private beach.
-Huckabee is one of several hundred property owners currently involved in a lawsuit with the county, which is trying to use the new requirements set out in HB 631 to reestablish public use of the beach.
+Huckabee is one of several hundred property owners involved in a lawsuit with the county, which is trying to use the new requirements set out in HB 631 to reestablish public use of the beach.
 If they win, “this precedent will be set, and coastal American communities are suddenly going to be inundated with security guards, signs and very unhappy people,” says Rauschkolb, the Seaside beach activist.

 Meanwhile, Huckabee may get his comeuppance for trying to seize a piece of nature for himself.
 His monstrosity of a mansion was never supposed to be built in the first place.
 Blue Mountain Beach, where his house is located, was slammed by consecutive hurricanes in 2004 and 2005, which left the beach critically eroded.
 The lot he purchased was supposed to be unbuildable.
 It sits atop a state line designating where a major storm surge is likely to reach, beyond which development is prohibited without a special permit.
 Undeterred, according to a Reuters investigation, Huckabee hired a contractor who dumped sand on the beach to create a fake dune and lobbied environmental officials to say that with the imported sand pile, his building site was adequately protected from storms and met the criteria for a waiver from the law.